jcr6/JCR6_CPP/README.md

 ## NOTICE!

 This is still a work in progress!
-It will not be fully functional what you find here (if in fact you find anything functional at all), and although I will not stop you from cloning this repository already.
-The zlib license this project will have will ONLY count once this notice has been removed!
-Until that time, you may only clone/download/view this code for evaluation/testing/studying purposes.
+It will not be fully functional, yet!
+But most of the library's functionality should operate normally.
+You can use the files in this repository under the terms of the [zlib license](https://github.com/jcr6/JCR6_CPP/blob/master/license.txt), unless explicity stated otherwise inside the source file.

 ## STATUS